AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 * The tutor has the student’s name, phone number, and level.

 **Minimal Guarantees**
-* No partial/unknown student is created.
+* No partial/unknown student is created; application state remains consistent.

 **Success Guarantees**
-* New student appears in the student list with saved details.
+* The new student is added to the model and persisted to storage

 **MSS**

-1. Tutor initiates "add student" with information about:
+1. Tutor initiates `add` with the following student information:
    * Name
    * Phone Number
    * Level
    * Class (optional)
 2. System validates details and checks for duplicates.
-3. System creates the student and saves data.
+3. System adds the student and related records to storage.
-4. System shows a success message and highlights the new student.
+4. System shows a success message and updates the list.

 Use case ends.

 **Extensions**

 * 1a.
-Missing or malformed details
+Malformed or incomplete input (missing required prefixes, non-empty preamble, duplicate prefixes, or invalid prefixes)
   * 1a1.
-System shows specific validation errors and requests corrections.
+Tutor provides input that does not match the `add` format.
   * 1a2.
-Tutor corrects input.
+System rejects the input and shows an error message. \

-    Use case resumes at step 2.
+  Use case ends.

 * 2a.
-Duplicate (same name and phone)
+Duplicate student (same name and phone as an existing student)
   * 2a1.
-System shows an error and keeps the list unchanged. \
+System shows an error message indicating that a duplicate student already exists.\
   Use case ends.

 * 3a.
-Storage write fails
+Storage write fails after model change
   * 3a1.
-System rolls back creation and shows a failure message. \
+System restores prior consistent state and shows a storage failure message. \
+  Use case ends.

+* 4a.
+Duplicate name only (same name, different phone)
+  * 4a1.
+System shows a warning that a student with the same name already exists.\
+  Use case ends.

+* 4b.
+Duplicate phone only (same phone, different name)
+  * 4b1.
+System shows a warning that a student with the same phone already exists. \
   Use case ends.

 **Use case: Delete a student**